Arrest made in case of suspicious packages sent D.C.-area military and intel sites

 The deliveries appeared to have been intended to cause fear rather than injure people or cause damage, one official said.
 But authorities have not confirmed a motive.

-Defense Secretary Jim Mattis told reporters on Tuesday that all of the packages mailed to Defense Department facilities were under the control of federal authorities.
+Prior to the FBI's statement late Tuesday night, Defense Secretary Jim Mattis told reporters earlier in the day that all of the packages mailed to Defense Department facilities were under the control of federal authorities.

-"Basically there's a set procedure, they went through the procedure," Mattis said.

 "We've had nobody injured and all those packages and all the evidence is accessible and is the hands of the FBI right now."